How to get a mortgage after bankruptcy

 Your reserves fund shows the lender that you can cover a certain number of mortgage payments if an emergency were to happen.

 Be prepared to write a letter of explanation when you apply for your mortgage.
-This will be a letter that outlines the circumstances that led to your bankruptcy and the steps you have taken to ensure you are financially stable now.
+This letter will outline the circumstances that led to your bankruptcy and the steps you have taken to ensure your financial stability.

 Alternate finance options for post-bankruptcy homebuying

-If you are unable to qualify for a traditional mortgage after bankruptcy, there are other finance options.
+If you are unable to qualify for a traditional mortgage after bankruptcy, there are other financing options.
 Here are a few alternatives to consider:

 • Rent-to-own: Rent-to-own agreements work well for those with lower credit scores or higher levels of debt.
 The process allows you to rent a property with the option to buy it at a later date.
 A portion of your monthly rent payments goes toward building equity in the property, providing an opportunity to become a homeowner over time.